 - High population.
-Florida's population is third-largest in the nation.
-With over 20 million residents, Florida’s is home to more people than New York, creating overwhelming traffic congestion and the daily opportunity for people to make bad decisions—such as drinking, speeding, and texting—while driving.
+Florida's population is the third-largest in the nation.
+With over 20 million residents, Florida’s is home to more people than New York, creating overwhelming traffic congestion and the daily opportunity for people to make bad decisions—such as drinking, speeding, and texting while driving.

 - Tourism.
 Not only do millions of people live in Florida year-round, but also roughly 100 million more visit the state every year.
 People flocking to the south for relief from the cold and snow are released into unfamiliar areas, many of whom rely on GPS or passengers to navigate our highways.
 Drivers who are distracted or unsure of traffic patterns are more likely to cause accidents, especially in areas with higher pedestrian activity.

 - Road debris.
-Potholes, gravel from construction crews, and even litter left in the road can cause drivers to swerve at the last second—colliding with a pedestrian who had the right of way.
-In addition, Florida roadways are continually under construction, causing confusion due to detours and changing highway exits.
+Potholes, gravel from construction crews, and even litter left in the road can cause drivers to swerve at the last second.
+This can result in a collision with a pedestrian who had the right of way.
+In addition, Florida roadways are continuously under construction, causing confusion due to detours and changing highway exits.
 In these cases, pedestrians may seek compensation from the at-fault driver, but also from the road maintenance company, construction company, or other party responsible for poor road conditions.